 They review the entire record.
 Sometimes, it's relatively easy.
 Thus, in Miller v.
-Commissioner,23 the court held that 47.36842 percent, or \$248,684, of the net proceeds of the settlement should be allocated to punitive damages.
+Commissioner,23 the court held that 47.36842%, or \$248,684, of the net proceeds of the settlement should be allocated to punitive damages.
 The court agreed with the IRS that the allocation in a case settling on appeal should be based on the jury award because it provided the clearest indication of the nature of the plaintiff's claim and the intent of the defendants when they paid her.
 The Fourth Circuit affirmed.24

 Interestingly, in Talley Industries v.
 Commissioner,25 the Tax Court suggests that there may be a grey area between damages that are compensatory and those that are punitive.
 A subsidiary of Talley Industries had been indicted on various counts involving Navy contracts, and civil claims were later filed by the government.
 The civil claims alleged actual losses of approximately \$1.6 million, with punitive damages (under a statutory doubling provision) added on top.
 The company paid \$2.5 million pursuant to this asserted liability in exchange for a release of all claims.
-After the company deducted this \$2.5 million payment, the question was whether all of it was compensatory or in effect representative fine or penalty not deductible under section 162(f)
+After the company deducted this \$2.5 million payment, the question was whether all of it was compensatory or in effect representative fine or penalty not deductible under Section 162(f).

 Technically, this was a fine or penalty case, because the payment here was to the federal government.
 From an evidentiary and allocation question, though, Tally raises the same issue as is present when attempting to separate compensatory from punitive damages.
-The IRS treated the amount as nondeductible, but the Tax Court allowed a deduction for the full \$2.5 million payment, less only \$1,885 representing the Navy's actual losses for the 10 incidents for which a guilty plea was entered.
+The IRS treated the amount as nondeductible, but the Tax Court allowed a deduction for the full \$2.5 million payment, less only \$1,885 representing the Navy's actual losses for the ten incidents with respect to which a guilty plea was entered.

+In fact, the court granted summary judgment for the taxpayer on this issue.
 Although the court had to admit that the \$2.5 million settlement was in excess of the amount originally claimed for "actual compensatory" damages, the court found no evidence in the settlement agreement that any punitive payment or fine was intended.
 Consequently, the court respected the language of the settlement agreement.

 Notably, the court made this ruling on summary judgment, granting it to the taxpayer, making the court's endorsement of the taxpayer's position even stronger.
-The fact that the court sought evidence of a punitive intent in the record suggests that the court was implicitly acknowledging that there may be some grey area between a compensatory and punitive (or fine) payment.26 Unfortunately, the Ninth Circuit Court of Appeals then reversed, holding that there was a material issue of fact about the settlement and that the case had not been ripe for summary judgment.
+The fact that the court sought evidence of a punitive intent in the record suggests that the court was implicitly acknowledging that there may be some grey area between a compensatory and punitive (or fine) payment.26 Unfortunately, the Ninth Circuit Court of Appeals then